 Heat guns are used to level out the tops of balms and salves after hardening in their containers.

-When changing temperature too quickly, products that turn from melted liquid to solid form can develop cracks or sink holes.
+When changing temperature, products that turn from melted liquid to solid can develop cracks or sinkholes.

 Quickly reheating the surface of the product with a heat gun will create a flat, aesthetically pleasing product for your customers.